alconley/spectrix/README.md

-# Nuclear Analysis Tool (NAT)
+# general Nuclear Analysis Tool (gNAT)

-The Nuclear Analysis Tool (NAT) is a comprehensive software designed for nuclear data analysis.
-It provides functionalities for histogramming, Gaussian fitting, and interactive data visualization using crates: `egui`, `egui-tiles`, `egui_plot`, and `polars`
+The general Nuclear Analysis Tool (gNAT) is a comprehensive software designed for nuclear data analysis.
+It provides functionalities for histogramming, Gaussian fitting, and interactive data visualization of 1D and 2D histograms using crates: `egui`, `egui-tiles`, `egui_plot`, and `polars`

 ### Running locally